htcondor/htcondor/docs/users-manual/java-applications.rst

         java_vm_args = -DMyProperty=Value -verbose:gc -Xmx1024m

-    These options are those which go after the java command, but before the user’s main class.
+    These options are those which go after the java command, but before the user's main class.
 Do not use this to set the classpath, as HTCondor handles that itself.
 Setting these options is useful for setting system properties, system assertions and debugging certain kinds of problems.